blawesom/vm_manager/README.md

 # VMAN - Virtual Machine Manager

 A simple REST server to manage virtual machines with access to local storage and network.
+This project is coded entirely with various AI agents.
+Only tasks and steps are managed by account holder.

 ## Features